Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Related Work

+Our framework quantifies algorithmic bias on a dimension that extends beyond group-level disparities, illuminating a gap between algorithmic harms and current techniques for algorithmic fairness.
+We find that approaches aiming to improve group fairness, which we refer to as fairness-aware classifiers, may still exhibit \snob.
+In particular, post-processing approaches that maintain within-group ordering are especially prone to producing harms on the basis of inferred social norms, while some in-processing approaches mitigate this type of bias.
+Failing to explicitly account for and assess \snob~may lead to the deployment of ``fair'' algorithms that not only perpetuate these harms but also obscure them.

-\section{Related work}
+\section{Related Work}

-It is well-established that automated decision-making systems based on structured data reflect human biases.
+It is well-established that ML models can reflect and amplify societal biases.
 For example, semantic representations such as word embeddings encode gendered and racial biases \citep{bolukbasi2016man, caliskan2017semantics, rudinger-etal-2017-social, swinger2019biases}.
 In coreference resolution, systems associate and thus assign gender pronouns to occupations when they co-occur more frequently in the data \citep{rudinger2018gender}.
 In toxicity detection, language related to marginalized groups is disproportionately flagged as toxic \citep{zhou2021challenges}.
-Various fairness-aware approaches have been developed to mitigate these issues from a group fairness perspective \citep{park-etal-2018-reducing, kumar-etal-2020-nurse,bordia-bowman-2019-identifying, gonen2019lipstick}.
+Various fairness-aware algorithms aim to mitigate these issues from a group fairness perspective \citep{park-etal-2018-reducing, kumar-etal-2020-nurse,bordia-bowman-2019-identifying, gonen2019lipstick}.

-However, existing "debiasing" approaches still exhibit discriminatory behavior and may cause harm to marginalized populations based on \textit{reductive definitions} \citep{antoniak-mimno-2021-bad}.
-Using name or pronouns as a proxy for race or gender \citep{sen2016race, bolukbasi2016man} is not an accurate representation of the data, and furthermore, it may reinforce the categorical definitions, which leads to further harms to those who are marginalized by these reductive notions \citep{keyes2021you,larson2017gender}.
-The diversity and inclusion literature also discusses limitations of considering only reductive definitions across groups.
-For instance, \citet{mitchell2020diversity} illustrate how image search results that depict diverse demographics fail to be meaningfully inclusive.
-More broadly, work such as \citet{blodgett2020language, hanna2020towards} highlight how bias mitigation approaches fail to consider relevant social science literature.
-Our work contributes to this body of literature by identifying a concrete type of harm, arising from reductive definitions, that remains in fairness-aware approaches.

-Our work proposes a method to characterize a machine learning algorithm's associations with social norms, for which there are no ground-truth labels.
-Previous work in unsupervised bias measurement look at metrics such as pointwise mutual information \citep{rudinger-etal-2017-social} and generative modelling \citep{joseph2017girls}. \citet{aka2021measuring} compare these unsupervised techniques for uncovering associations between a model's predictions and unlabeled sensitive attributes, which is similar to our goal.
-While they investigate different metrics for achieving this in the setting of a large discrete label space, we focus specifically on how social norms of writing in masculine or feminine ways affect algorithmic predictions.

-Along a similar vein, \citet{field2020unsupervised} develop an approach to identify implicit gender bias from short text.
-However, rather than studying social norms, they focus on the task of identifying implicitly biased comments directed towards women, such as opinions about the appearance of public figures.